-Clearly there is a large market and that is very good news.
-Wild and Feld suggest that you need a 10x better solution to get traction in that kind of market.
-As David (and Goliath) will tell you, it can be done.

-The Goliaths can often arrange significant barriers to entry.
-Among the barriers that they can use are:

-- Market regulations - Dominating distribution agreements (shelf space in grocery stores) - In elastic demand (they already own the available market) - Predatory pricing (they drop prices so that you cannot make money) - Switching costs and sunk costs.
+- Entering a large market with one dominant provider (Google, Amazon, Microsoft, Apple, etc) is always interesting. - It is a paradox: - Clearly there is a large market -good news - You need a 10x better solution to get traction in that kind of market. - As David will tell you, it can be done. - The Goliaths can often arrange significant barriers to entry. - Market regulations - Dominating distribution agreements (shelf space in grocery stores) - In elastic demand (they already own the available market) - Predatory pricing (they drop prices so that you cannot make money) - Switching costs and sunk costs.
 (It costs too much for users to switch) - Microsoft Windows and Office or Apple iPhone - Locking up resources (Apple locked up suppliers of equipment that might be used by iPhone competitors.)